Green Electricity

 PUCO (Public Utilities Commission of Ohio)

-The state agency that regulates utility services in Ohio, including electricity, natural gas, water, and telecommunications.
-PUCO ensures that customers receive safe and reliable service at fair prices.
+The state agency responsible for regulating utility services in Ohio and ensuring customers receive safe and reliable service at fair prices.

 Regional Transmission Organization (RTO)

-An independent group that coordinates the movement of electricity over large areas to ensure reliability and efficiency.
+An independent group coordinating the movement of electricity over large areas to ensure reliability and efficiency.

 Renewable Generation

-Electricity produced from sources that naturally replenish, such as solar, wind, hydro (water), and geothermal energy.
+Electricity produced from sources that naturally replenish, such as solar, wind, hydro (water), and geothermal.

 Storage Injections

-The expenses associated with moving electricity from power plants to local distribution networks over high-voltage transmission lines.
+The expense associated with moving electricity from the site of generation to a local distribution network over high-voltage transmission lines.

 Trillion Cubic Feet (Tcf)

-A unit of measurement used to describe large volumes of natural gas.
-One Tcf equals one trillion (1,000,000,000,000) cubic feet of gas — enough to supply millions of homes for a year.
+A unit of measurement used to describe large volumes of natural gas; 1 Tcf equals 1 trillion cubic feet of gas — enough to supply millions of homes for a year.

 Unforced Capacity (UCAP)